 Facility Cleaning and Disinfection Planning Guide to Prepare Your Facility

 1. Identify your building touch points and high traffic areas.

 It is clear now how rapidly this virus can spread.
-Coronavirus can easily spread from contact with infected surfaces.
-For example, a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their mouth, nose, or possibly their eyes.
+Viruses can easily spread from contact with infected surfaces.
+For example, a person can get a virus by touching a surface or object that has the virus on it and then touching their mouth, nose, or possibly their eyes.
 This is why it is critical to identify the common touch points and objects (i.e. high tough points and surfaces) throughout your facility.
 Common touch points include doorknobs, light switches, telephones, photocopying machines, stair handles, biometric machines, faucets, and sinks.
 These points require frequent disinfecting to mitigate the spread of the virus.

 Moreover, high traffic areas such as the entrance and exit, reception, and restrooms should be cleaned and disinfected more often.
 Visitors will pass through these areas and no matter how hard you are focusing on the health and proper hygiene of your employee, you will never be able to control how people from the outside practice proper hygiene before entering your facility.

 2. Identify your non-porous surfaces (especially the smooth ones) within those high traffic areas.